KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 - The NCCIH stresses the importance of consulting your healthcare provider before starting any ashwagandha supplement

 A related concern people often raise is whether ashwagandha causes weight gain.
-The short answer: clinical evidence does not support this.
+Short answer: clinical evidence does not support this.
 We address the data in detail in our article on does ashwagandha cause weight gain.
+For a thorough review of all potential side effects, see ashwagandha side effects.

 Why KSM-66 Is Worth the Premium